Railway with a Heart of Gold: Filming

 Davidson decided to make the film after he discovered the Talyllyn Railway whilst on holiday in Wales.
 The film was produced, directed and shot by Davidson over a period of six months in the summer and autumn of 1953, though it was not released until 1965.
 It was produced on 16mm colour cine film, with music composed by Judd Woldin.

-Reception
+Reception and legacy

 Chris Leigh wrote of the film: "[Davidson] deserves our gratitude, for he has produced a fine record of the start of preservation, absolutely unique, the reality behind The Titfield Thunderbolt, which itself was inspired by the early days of the Talyllyn."

 In 1990, David Potter described the film as "by far the best on the TR so far".

 The film has been shown on national television and at Edinburgh and Venice Film Festivals, and was preserved by the Academy Film Archive in 2012.

 The title of the film has been adopted as a slogan of the Talyllyn Railway, and appears in their literature and promotional material.